-Below is a record of your symptoms, risk factors, and medical history based on your answers to a few questions.
+Below is a record of some of your symptoms, risk factors, and medical history based on your answers to a few questions.
 We’ve also included a list of questions that you may want to ask your doctor.
 Be sure to print or e-mail this guide and bring it to your next appointment.
 That way, you’ll have the information you need to begin a more meaningful conversation with your doctor.

 I experience the following symptoms: